ROADMAP TO SUCCESS

 • Certificates of insurance

-The goal is to make onboarding as simple as possible for potential customers.
+The goal is to make onboarding easy for the shipper.

 Finding Direct Shippers